MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/example.rst

     mfa train_g2p /path/to/mandarin_dict.txt mandarin_test_model.zip

-This should take no more than a few seconds, and should produce a model which could be used for :ref:`dictionary_generating`.
+This should take no more than a few seconds, and should produce a model which could be used for :ref:`_g2p_dictionary_generating`.

 .. note::